VKCOM/noverify/README.md

 2. Incremental: can analyze changes in git and show only new reports.
 Indexing speed is ~1M LOC/s;
 3. Auto fixes for some warnings;
 4. PHP 7 and PHP 8 support;
-5. Supports diff and baseline modes.
+5. Diff and baseline modes support.

 ## Default lints